 Excessive Abrasion

-Image by Andrea Piacquadio from Pexels
+Image By Andrea Piacquadio From Pexels

-High amounts of friction caused between the fabrics will cause the fibers to wear away.
+High amounts of friction caused between the fabrics will cause the fibres to wear away.
 Factors like the stubble from shaved body hair on backs and legs can be abrasive enough to generate enough friction to cause bobbling.

 How To Prevent Sheets From Pilling

 Every time we use our bedding sheets, we put stress on them, therefore pilling is always a possibility.
-But there are ways to keep the fibers from breaking and tangling sooner than they should.
+But there are ways to keep the fibres from breaking and tangling sooner than they should.

 Slight pilling is normal, especially after a few trips to the washer and dryer.
 But having a proper care routine for your fitted sheets will always do wonders to retain the feel and quality of the material.
 Here are tips to ensure that they do not pill easily.

-• Set your washing machine on a gentle cycle setting to prevent the sheets from shrinking and fading in color.
+Set your washing machine on a gentle cycle setting to prevent the sheets from shrinking and fading in colour.
 It also keeps those puff balls at bay and makes the fabric lasts longer.

-Image by gokceakyildiz from Pexels
+Image By gokceakyildiz From Pexels

 Then, remove the sheets immediately after the cycle ends.
 Be sure not to over dry them in order to retain the feel of soft bedsheets.